mendix/docs/content/appstore/connectors/opc-ua.md

 * NodeId – The NodeId of the Node you want to subscribe to.
 Expects the full Node Id as referenced by the OPC UA server.
 This is generally a combination of the namespace URI and Identifier but can have different variations.
 You can find this in most OPC UA Clients (including the Unified Automation client) and the Browse function returns this same value for each node.
 Example: "ns=4;id=3"
 * On message microflow – defines a microflow to be run every time a message is received from the subscribed service.
 This microflow must have 1 input parameter of type: OpcUaClientMx.Message and no output.
 * Subscription (optional) – pass a **Subscription** entity to have more control over the frequence in which messages are send to the client.
 Leave this parameter blank to let the module setup the subscription.
-* use return value – `Yes` returns an object of type **MonitoredItem** which defines the new subscription and can be used in the microflow, `No` does not return an object.
+* Use return value – `Yes` returns an object of type **MonitoredItem** which defines the new subscription and can be used in the microflow, `No` does not return an object.
 The returned object should not be changed or committed, but can be associated to for your administration/logic.
 * Variable name – the name assigned to the variable containing the return value

 {{% alert type="info" %}}